-using dry ice for shipping blood samples: what you need to know
+using dry ice for the transportation of blood samples: is it possible?

 Strict requirements govern the transport of any liquid blood products.
 Since any blood samples may contain infectious elements, the insulated packaging prevents the transporters from being exposed to potentially hazardous samples.